Enzzzzz/Tailwind-react-template/README.md

 💡 How to Customize

-- You can edit index.css to change colors, spacing, or themes.
+- You can edit index.css to change colors or themes.
 - Modify or add new pages inside the /src/routes folder.
 - Update the Navbar and Footer components as needed.
 - Use this template as a base for landing pages, dashboards, or full websites.